naveenragur/ML4SicilyTsunami/scripts/JGR/readme.txt

-#Readme for the codebase used for the 2025 JGR:ML and Computations submission of the ML4SicilyTsunami Emulator
+#Readme for the codebase used for the 2025 paper submission on stochastic inundaiton emulator
-#Date: 06/05/2025
+#Date: 17/10/2025
 #Author: Naveen Ragu Ramalingam (naveen.ragu@ngi.no)

 #Main Workflow to be followed for tsunami emulation, we use slurm  for job scheduling using sbatch run.sbatchCT and run.sbatchSR for the two regions of interest (CT and SR).